 - In the Ten Commandments, God instructs us to remember and observe one day out of seven as a time when no work was to be done (Exodus 20:8-11; Deuteronomy 5:12-15).
 Sabbath times of rest and renewal are important for good mental health.
-Some of these provisions are included in the terms of a minister's call. - Ministers are encouraged to: - take at least one day a week off; - take their full vacation each year (the General Assembly minimum is five weeks, including five Sundays per year); - use their study leave regularly (the General Assembly minimum is two weeks, including two Sundays and a minimum \$600 study leave allowance amount per year); - It is important for ministers to regularly take time away from the church for themselves and their families.
+Some of these provisions are included in the terms of a minister's call.
+Ministers are encouraged to: - take at least one day a week off - take their full vacation each year (the General Assembly minimum is 5 weeks, including 5 Sundays per year) - use their study leave regularly (see the Minimum Stipends and Allowances Schedule published in the Acts and Proceedings yearly for the General Assembly approved minimum study leave time and allowance). - It is important for ministers to regularly take time away from the church for themselves and their families.